adanph15/Impresioname/README.md

 * Article: It has an id, a name, description, price, category and stock.

-### RELATIONSHIPS
+### RELATIONSHIPS 🔌
 * A user can have one or more direction, but one direction must be for one user.

-* A user can have one or more roles, and rol can be in one or more users.

-* A user may not do a delivery or may do many deliveries, but one delivery must be just for one user.
+* A user may not do a purcharse or may do many purcharses, but one purcharse must be just for one user.

-* A delivery can carry one or more models, but a model can not belong to a delivery or can be in many deliveries.
+* A purcharse can carry one or more articles, but one article can not belong to a purcharse or can be in many purcharses.

 <br><br>